S.O. Martins and A.O. Osiyemi

 Department of Family Medicine, University College Hospital, Ibadan, Nigeria

 Introduction: Ebola virus disease (EVD) is a highly contagious viral infection that requires a high risk perception and practice of good hand hygiene by regular hand washing or use of hand sanitizers for infection control at all time.
 The declaration of Nigeria as an Ebola-free country by the World Health Organization on the 20th of October, 2014 has prompted many Nigerians, including healthcare workers, to discontinue the regular practice of good hand hygiene which was commonplace during the EVD outbreak.

-Objectives: The study assessed hand hygiene practices for infection control after the West Afrrican Ebola virus disease outbreak of in a Nigerian teaching hospital.
+Objectives: The study assessed hand hygiene practices for infection control after the West African Ebola virus disease outbreak in a Nigerian teaching hospital.

 Methods: This study was cross-sectional in design.
 A total of 450 staff of the University College Hospital, Ibadan participated in the survey.
 Data was collected using a structured, self-administered questionnaire.
 Chi-square test and multivariate logistic regression were used to determine associations between predictors of good hand hygiene practice at 5% level of significance.